aTechGuide/travel-biryani/posts/2020/pita-bread/2020-07-28-pita-bread.md

 <br/>
 <br/>

-It should have a smooth consistency by the emd of it
+It should have a smooth consistency by the end of it

 <br/>
 <br/>